hankbao/libreboot/docs/hardware/index.md

 A user reported that the above is only for linux kernel 3.15 or lower.
 For newer kernels, the touchpad works fine out of the box, except middle tapping.

-A user submitted a utility to enable 3-finger tap on this laptop.
-It's available at *resources/utilities/macbook21-three-finger-tap* in the libreboot git repository.

 Copyright © 2014, 2015, 2016 Leah Rowe <info@minifree.org>\